hashgraph/hedera-accelerator-defi-dex/DEPLOYLOGICS.md

 ## Deploy New contracts if logic is changed

+### Note
+    Whenever a new PR merges to Develop, `Automatically deploy on testnet if contract changed` Action gets triggered, which creates Proposals for all the Changes Smart Contracts.
+If it contains changes in governorupgrade in addition to the other Smart Contracts, we are to follow below steps 1 more time manually.

 1. If a New PR is merged in Develop, GoTo step 3, else if you want to manually run work flow go to step 2.

 2. Go to [GitHub action page](https://github.com/hashgraph/hedera-accelerator-defi-dex/actions/workflows/upgrade-proxy.yml)